Ayush4958/Js-Node.js/README.md

 - / → Returns a static message from the Home page

 - /about?name=YourName → Returns a dynamic message from the About page using query param name

+---

+# 📘 Lecture 4 – RESTful API using Express and JSON File Storage

+This lecture demonstrates how to build a fully functional REST API using Express.js, performing CRUD operations on a mock user database stored in a local JSON file (MOCK_DATA.json).

+### 🔧 Features Covered
+- ✅ Middleware with express.urlencoded()

+- ✅ Serving HTML using template literals

+- ✅ REST API endpoints:

+- GET /api/users – Get all users

+- GET /api/users/:id – Get single user by ID

+- POST /api/users/:id – Add a new user and save to MOCK_DATA.json